DanilSuits/probabilityKata/log.md

 Next time through this exercise, I'll probably moving the classes into distinct compilation units earlier; that would make it easier to distinguish the impact of a change on each implementation.

+## REFACTOR

+Since _this_ data model always uses its own implementation of Probability when creating a Coin, we don't need the generic type in the data model.